RacimoLab/it-docs/ssh.md

 And then open the localhost:8888/?token=blah url on your workstation.

-A more detailed discussion of ssh tunnelling can be found at: https://github.com/RacimoLab/JupyterNotebook_in_Willerslev_servers
+A more detailed discussion of ssh tunnelling can be found at https://github.com/RacimoLab/it-docs/blob/main/racimolab_jupiternotebook.md and https://github.com/RacimoLab/JupyterNotebook_in_Willerslev_servers

 # Running a command on multiple hosts